1696 Pierre Mortier Polar Projection Map on Two Hemispheres

 Publication History and Census

 The map was engraved in 1696 for inclusion in Mortier's Atlas Nouveau.
-A further state, bearing the Covens and Mortier imprint, was printed in and around 1730 (Kershaw #146 dates this 1761, and names it a third state, although he does not mention the present 1696 Pierre Mortier state.)
-The present first state appears to be rare, and we see only a single example catalogued in OCLC appearing in the Bayerische Staatsbibliothek.
+A further state, bearing the Covens and Mortier imprint, was printed in and around 1730 (Kershaw #146 dates this 1761 and names it a third state, although he does not mention the present 1696 Pierre Mortier state.)
+The present first state is rare, and we see only a single example cataloged in OCLC appearing in the Bayerische Staatsbibliothek.

 CartographerS